aruljoz/services/service_credentials.md

 Complete the following steps to add a new credential to a service that's managed by IAM:

-1. From the service details page, select the Credentials tab, and click **New Credential + **.
+1. From the dashboard, select the name of the service to open the service details page.
+Then, select the Credentials tab, and click **New Credential + **.
 2. From the Add New Credential dialog, provide a **Name**.
 3. Specify the role.
 This value sets the IAM service access role.
 For more information, see: [IAM Access](/docs/iam/users_roles.html#userroles)
 4. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
 For more information, see: [Creating and managing service IDs](https://console.stage1.bluemix.net/docs/iam/serviceid.html#serviceids)